grafana/grafana/docs/sources/panels/panel-editor.md

 ## Field overrides

 _Field overrides_ can be added or viewed in the Overrides tab in the panel editor side menu.
 You can apply options to specific fields (series or columns) rather than all fields.
-Learn how to apply an override in [Configure specific fields]({{< relref "configure-specific-fields.md" >}}).
+Learn how to apply an override in [Field overrides]({{< relref "./field-overrides.md" >}}).

 Options are documented in the following topics: